Hilton Garden Inn: History

+Foundation and early years

 The Hilton Garden Inn brand began in the late 1980s under the name CrestHill by Hilton.
 Due to a slow real estate phase, only four of 25 proposed hotels were built.
 Of these four original hotels, three are still part of the chain today.
 They are located in Lancaster, Pennsylvania, Southfield, Michigan, and Valencia, California.
 The other hotel, located in Buffalo Grove, Illinois, is now a Four Points.
-The brand was reintroduced in 1990 as Hilton Garden Inn and has grown from four hotels to more than 860 limited or select service properties in about 25 years.
+The brand was introduced to the upscale market in the early 1990s as Hilton Garden Inn serving as a vehicle to bring a more approachable version of a full-service experience into secondary and tertiary markets.
+It has grown from four hotels to more than 860 properties in about 25 years.